-Water Budget - Technical Rule #30.1 for Stirling-Rawdon a Tier 3 water budget was included in the 2018 Section 36 work plan, however requires MECP support and funding to proceed.
+Water Budget - In Stirling-Rawdon a Tier 3 water budget was included in the 2018 Section 36 work plan, however requires MECP support and funding to proceed.
 Stirling-Rawdon brought a new production well on-line in 2020.

 4. MORE FROM THE WATERSHED